EddieAbbondanzio/eddieabbondanz.io/content/post/honda/88-89-integra-ecu-capacitors/index.md

 I'm by no means an expert when it comes to electrical components but here's some tips:
 - They should be aluminum-electrolytic, surface mount, radial cap.
 - Try to find ones that are AEC-Q200 rated with a long life span (2,000+ hours)
-- Try to find replacements that match the OEM diameter or are small to avoid fitment issues.
+- Try to find replacements that match the OEM diameter or are smaller to avoid fitment issues.
 - Voltage can be higher, but uF should always be the same.

 # Notes